 What if you do not have an automatic generator and are not ready to make that commitment?
 No problem, there are other ways to get ready…

 Food safety is a huge concern during power outages.
 Foodsafety.gov states, “A refrigerator will keep food cold for about 4 hours if the door is kept closed.” and “A full freezer will hold its temperature for about 48 hours (24 hours if half-full).”
-The refrigerator should be kept at at least 40 degrees Fahrenheit, and any food that has been in a fridge at a temperature higher than that for 2 hours or more should be thrown out.
+The refrigerator should be kept at around 40 degrees Fahrenheit, and any food that has been in a fridge at a temperature higher than that for 2 hours or more should be thrown out.

 In order to be prepared, make sure to have lots of food on hand that does not need to be cooled or cooked.
 While the power it out, make a point to open the refrigerator door as little as possible and eat the perishable refrigerated foods in the first couple of hours.

 It may seem strange to worry about electronics when the power goes out because unless they are battery powered, they can’t be used, but it is important to be ready for when the power comes back on.
 One of the dangers of a power outage is a power surge that can fry and ruin electronics.
-Having important devices such as TVs and computers plugged into surge supppressors will help ensure that they do not get destroyed.
+Having important devices such as TVs and computers plugged into surge suppressors will help ensure that they do not get destroyed.
 In fact, whole house surge suppressors can be installed on the electrical panel to protect everything.

 Summer power outages mean that things can get quite toasty.
 Not only is this uncomfortable, but depending on the outside temperature, it can also be dangerous.
 Here are few tips about staying cool without air conditioning from Preparedness Advice Blog (Stay Cool Without Air Conditioning):